 When it comes to the retail and hospitality sectors, ICM’s latest report showed there was a high demand for a fragrant experience, with 74 per cent of shoppers saying they had been impulsively drawn to a store due to its smell.
 Some 90 per cent of consumers also claimed to either walk out of a store or speed up their browsing if they didn?t like the smell inside it.

+Similarly, in a hotel, 77 per cent of consumers said a pleasant smell had a positive impact on them, while 43 per cent said they would regret or reconsider checking in if they noticed an overpowering smell.
 According to professor Charles Spence of Oxford University, as consumers, our brains monitor the inputs from all our senses in order to make sense of the world.
 As such, there has been a rise in businesses looking to understand neuroscience.
 Read more about the tricks that could see you retain and attract more customers in-store:

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.